pimcore/pimcore/bundles/NewsletterBundle/doc/19_Newsletter.md

 # Newsletter

 ## General

-Pimcore provides a basic newsletter bundle `pimcore/newsletter-bundle`.
-Make sure to enable via the bundles.php and install the PimcoreNewsletterBundle.

 The main advantage is that you can send completely customized / personalized newsletters by using all the data stored in the system (products, ...).
 The content of the e-mail is rendered individually for every recipient (the user object is available in the action and view),